glyh/on_pal/language/syntax.md

 sum(4, z: 3, y: 1) # yields 8, note that positional arguments must appear before keyword arguments
 # We follow UFCS(Universal Function Call Syntax)
 4.sum(3, 1) # yields 8
-# UFCS also works for operators:
+# UFCS also works for binary operators:
 1.+(3).*(4)
 # thus we don't allow any operator that starts with an dot